odkr/pandoc-zotxt.lua/README.md

     make test -e CANNED_RESPONSES=
 ```

-Note, you will have to adapt the test suite to your database.
+Note, you will have to adapt the test suite to your database (or vice versa;
+you can import the references used in the test suite from `tests/items.rdf`).

 Moreover, you will need: